maticboncina/fe0-ele_uni-programiranje/readme.md

 3. Organised code by dates (yyyy.mm.dd)

 ## Contributions
-This is a personal space, this contributions or pull requests will not be accepted.
+This is a personal space, thus contributions or pull requests will not be accepted.
 If you notice a mistake, please correct it locally.